zarzouram/lt2316-h20-aa/README.md

 I suggest you start by checking [run.ipynb](https://github.com/AxlAlm/ner_assignment/blob/master/run.ipynb).
 All work done in this assignment will be to make this file run as it is, except to minor changes which you are asked to make.
 This will give you a good idea of what is needed to be done.

-### Part 1: Load dataset
+### Part 1: Load dataset and explore a bit

+In the dataset folder you will find xml files.
+All these are suppose to be parsed and structured.
 Fill in the functions in [DataLoader](https://github.com/AxlAlm/ner_assignment/blob/master/ass1/data_loading.py#L89) as described in the comments.
+For information how the data should be structured look at assertions in the [DataLoaderBase](https://github.com/AxlAlm/ner_assignment/blob/master/ass1/data_loading.py#L8)

 Do not forget to document the choices you make with explanation why if needed.

 For splitting the data use the premade Train/Test splits given and then take a part of the training as the val/dev set, as convention.